JhonatanFerrer/JhoalfercoAwesomeDotfiles/README.md

 ## ToDo
-- Make rofi menus for network and bluetooth connection
+- Make rofi menus for network and bluetooth connection (the bluetooth widget are useless at the moment XD)
 - Maybe add extra color themes with a menu to swap between them

 ## Images